What do higher wages have to do with Martin Luther King, Jr.?

 7) Automate a little.
 If some of your employees are doing clerical or manual work when they could be making sales, find some automated or mechanical system or tool that makes the non-selling part of their work go faster.
 Every minute you keep an employee in sales mode is an opportunity for your business to profit; but too often we’re tempted to pile on the projects instead of focus on an employee’s face-time with customers.
 Look at this short video to see how the DC Cupcake sisters gained more time to grow their business, simply by finding the right point-of-sale system.

 8) Take a broad view of benefits.
-Employees at the low end of the pay scale spend considerable time and energy figuring out how to make money on the side because they can’t make ends meet on one low salary.
-This means they’re not laser focused on your business because they’re constantly juggling financial worries.
-Relieve some of this pressure, even if you can’t afford a big pay hike.
+If you still can’t see your way to higher wages, use creative benefits to reduce the stress of poverty where you can.
+Why?
+Because employees at the low end of the pay scale spend considerable time and energy figuring out how to make money on the side because they can’t make ends meet on one low salary.
+This means they’re often tired, and not laser-focused on your business because they’re constantly juggling financial worries.
+Relieve some of this pressure if you can.
 For example:

 - Offer some or all of your staff a ten-hour, four-day work week.
 This saves them 20% of their weekly commuting costs and gives them one extra day per week to earn money elsewhere — a very big deal.
 If your business has slower and busier days of the week, four-day staffing allows you to keep minimal staff on the slowest days and maximum staff on the busiest days, which means more sales for you.

 10) Share a staff person.
-You need a part-time bookkeeper/office assistant.
-The business owner two doors away also needs a part-time bookkeeper/office assistant.
-Together you have a big enough budget to offer a decent full-time wage to a higher-quality bookkeeper/office assistant than if you each settled for a part-time person.
-Set a few ground rules to make it work, e voila!, you’ve solved your problem and made Dr. King proud.
+Do you need a part-time bookkeeper/office assistant/inside salesperson?
+You’re not alone.
+Find out if a neighboring business has a similar need.
+Together you’ll have enough budget to offer higher wages to a full-time employee, ensuring a higher-quality bookkeeper/office assistant/salesperson than if you each settled for a part-time person.